officialgupta/DynamoDBTinker/README.md

-# dynamodbtinker
+# DynamoDBTinker

-DynamoDB Tinker is a lightweight and user-friendly CLI tool for interacting with Amazon DynamoDB.
+DynamoDBTinker is a lightweight and user-friendly CLI tool for interacting with Amazon DynamoDB.
 It simplifies common DynamoDB tasks, allowing you to perform actions like creating tables, inserting, updating, and deleting items, and querying your data, all from the command line.

 ## Installation

-## Usage
+Install DynamoDBTinker with the command `go install github.com/officialgupta/dynamodbtinker@latest`.
+Go will automatically install it in your `$GOPATH/bin` directory which should be in your `$PATH`

 ## Contributing